 Teenage years are a time when teens experience growth spurts and puberty.
-Dietitian Ethel Lim, from the Department of Nutrition and Dietetics at KK Women’s and Children's Hospital (KKH), shares the right foods to eat during this time.
+Dietitian Ethel Lim, from the Nutrition and Dietetics Department at KK Women’s and Children's Hospital (KKH), shares the right foods to eat during this time.

 The adolescent and teenage years are a critical period of time when teens go through puberty and experience growth spurts.
 It is also during this period of time when teenagers have increased autonomy over their food choices.

 “Encouraging your teen to opt for balanced, regular meals not only helps to ensure adequate nutrition, but also to make appropriate food choices.
 Teenagers who are active in sport will also usually have higher nutritional requirements,” says Dietitian Ethel Lim, from the Nutrition and Dietetics Department at KK Women’s and Children's Hospital (KKH), a member of the

 Teenagers 13 to 18 Years: What to Eat in a Day?